rachelcluke/art-aesthete-quiz/README.md

 # Validating

+## HTML Validation
 - There were no errors in both of the HTML files.
-Initially for the CSS, there was one error which was due to the use of incorrect units for 'letter-spacing'.
-Once this was changed from percentage to rem and re-validated, there were no errors for the CSS file.
-The results of my validation for HTML and CSS are below:
   - HTML (index.html) validator [results](docs/validator/html-validator-index-results.png "W3C HTML")
   - HTML (subscribed.html) validator [results](docs/validator/html-validator-subscribed-results.png "W3C HTML")

+## CS Validation
+- Initially for the CSS, there was one error which was due to the use of incorrect units for 'letter-spacing'.
+Once this was changed from percentage to rem and re-validated, there were no errors for the CSS file.
   - CSS (style.css) validator [results](docs/validator/css-validator-results.png "W3C CSS")

+## JS Validation
+- The first round of validation, there were 14 warnings of missing semi-colons and preference of dot notations, 1 undeclared variable and 4 unused variables.
+After resolving these items, no errors/ warnings were shown through the second round of validation.
-  - JS (index.js) validator [results]()
+  - JS (index.js) validator [results](docs/validator/js-validator-results.png "JSHint JS")

 \
 &nbsp;